 Goal: Development should enhance accessibility for all and aim to exceed state and federal accessibility laws and regulations.
-Practices such as universal design / human centered design that improve the environment for all people are highly encouraged to shape the built and public space environments to be welcoming and usable by everyone including children, adults, people with and without disabilities.
+Practices such as universal design / human centered design that improve the environment for all people are highly encouraged to shape the built and public space environments to be welcoming and usable by everyone including children, adults, people with and without disabilities, individuals of different height and sizes, etc..